Written by: Sierra Morris

 Safety professionals will be at constant war with this tendency.

-When the person in the aforementioned scenario is faced with going to lunch early (instant gratification) or facilitating consistent safe work conditions / avoiding vague and “unlikely” consequences (long term goal), they will have a tendency to lean toward the first option.
+When the person in the aforementioned scenario is faced with going to lunch early (instant gratification) or facilitating consistent safe work conditions to avoid vague and “unlikely” consequences (injuries), they will have a tendency to lean toward the first option of going to lunch early.
 Convincing a human being of any caliber to prioritize logical thinking over emotional thinking is normally a hefty undertaking.

 #3: People like to rationalize in times of emotional distress

 When a worker is fighting with themselves on whether to take a shortcut, they’ll often turn to rationalization.
 It’s fair to think of it like a mental pep talk, a comforting session on why it’s “okay” to go ahead and take the shortcut.
 They likely know that taking the shortcut is wrong – they’ve had the training, they’ve heard the mantras, listened in at the safety meetings.
 This mental war creates a brief emotional distress situation, one easily alleviated through rationalization.

 Rationalization is a common phenomenon in humanity.
 People rationalize when a part of their consciousness recognizes something they have done or want to do is wrong, and another part of their consciousness wants to create reasons why the action is acceptable.
 Again, it’s an internal conflict within the human psyche in which one part of the brain is at war with another.

 For instance: Smokers receive constant feedback from the media, their personal relationships, their doctor, etc., that smoking is bad for their health.
 They hear it all the time, they know the science, they understand the truth.